 The first two years in the doctoral program are devoted to formal coursework and lay the foundation for your field preparation and dissertation research.
 If you are a teaching assistant, you will register for three 3-credit seminars per semester, as well as, in your first semester, the non-credit teaching proseminar, HIS 701.
-The Graduate School considers funded PhD students to be on full load with nine credits per semester (the SUNY requirement for other graduate students is 12 credits).
+With a Teaching Assistantship, the Graduate School considers you to be on full load with nine credits per semester.
+Some fellowships provide periodic relief from teaching duties, and, in those semesters, to ensure that you remain a full-time student, you will need to be registered for 12 credits; if you need to be registered for 12 credits but want to concentrate as much as possible on your three History seminar courses, the DGS can approve your registration in HIS 599, a 3-credit course that offers credit for attending History-related campus events.

-Funded students get a tuition waiver, which only covers nine credits of coursework.
+If you have a tuition waiver related to a TA-ship, it will only cover nine credits of coursework.
 You would have to pay tuition for any course you take beyond that.
-As an alternative, you might sit in on the course as an auditor, with the permission of the instructor.
+As an alternative, you might sit in on the course, with the permission of the instructor.